Cat-MacLellan/milestone_project/README.md

 The Monkees were a playful, lively group and I wanted this to come through in this site in the styling of the webisite.
 The hero image used throughout the site shows the band memebers performing and captures each members characteristics.

 The aim for this site is for the user to be able to easily move arounnd each page and explore its simple but informative layout.
 A user can go navigate their way easily around the website and find upcoming tour information, the band's latest news and also be able to learn how The Monkees evolved as a band.
-I aimed to included a vaired selection of images and video clips to ensure the site is visually interesting and that the user is continiously reminded of The Monkees image.
+I aimed to include a vaired selection of images and video clips to ensure the site is visually interesting and that the user is continiously reminded of The Monkees image.